mirgray/configurable-place-finder/README.md

 The Configurable Place Finder application is a configuration of ArcGIS for Server and a JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.
 This repo contains four unique application configurations: Parks Finder, Parks Locator, Water Access Locator, and Wildlife Management Access Locator.

-**Park and Recreation Finder** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.
+**Park and Recreation Finder** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.[Try the Parks Finder application](http://links.esri.com/localgovernment/tryit/ParksFinder/)

 **Water Access Locator** is a configuration of ArcGIS for Server and a JavaScript API application that allows the public to locate boat ramps, and marinas, fishing sites in the state.